 Here are 19 of my favorite fine art photographers.
 They have inspired many to pursue their creative goals.

 Damiano is an Italian photographer who studied in Naples.
 He gets inspiration from traditional paintings.
-His style and photographs resemble Renaissance paintings.
+His style and photos resemble Renaissance paintings.

 But they are more sensual and straightforward.
 Damiano likes to experiment with lighting and admires the female body.

+Sarah has been a strong force of inspiration for many years.
 Her outstanding conceptual photos look like they are straight out of a fairytale.
 They all revolve around meaningful themes like identity and mental health.

 Take the time to appreciate every photo in her gallery.
 You’ll find a plethora of unforgettable stories.
 These will motivate you to work harder as a photographer.

-20. Inna Mosina
+3. Inna Mosina

 Inna discovered her love for photography after graduating from law school.
 She started taking photos of everyone around her.
 This soon grew into conceptual photoshoots that now define her work.

-18. Olga Fler
+5. Olga Fler

 6. Marta Syrko